mikarinneoracle/microservices-OKE-azure-devops/README.md

 <li>Azure Devops can run on a <code>self-hosted agent</code> on OCI deployed with OCI Resource Manager (terraform) from this repo: https://github.com/mikarinneoracle/Azure-DevOps-Agent-OCI-setup</li>
 <li>Oracle Kubernetes Engine (OKE) cluster to host the application is created with <code>Azure Devops Terraform extension</code> from this repo: https://github.com/alcampag/oci-cn-quickstart</li>
 <li>Blog how to setup the Azure DevOps Terraform extension is here: https://medium.com/@mika.rinne/azure-devops-terraform-extension-just-got-support-for-oci-cc931ca070ce</li>
-<li>An <code>instance-principal OCI Policy</code> is needed for OKE to manage the ADB resources including the wallet secret volume (created by the database operator) that is created manually (at the moment not part of the Terraform above)</li>
+<li>An <code>instance-principal OCI Policy</code> is needed for OKE to manage the ADB resources including the wallet secret volume (created by the database operator) that is created manually (at the moment not part of the Terraform above)</li>.
+More about using the wallet with the Oracle database operator in this blog: https://medium.com/@mika.rinne/easy-oracle-autonomous-db-access-for-nodejs-with-kubernetes-operator-cf02ea7fc59a
 <li>Azure DevOps <code>service connections</code> for OKE and OCI Container Registry (OCIR) are created manually using this example repo: https://github.com/oracle-devrel/technology-engineering/tree/main/app-dev/devops-and-containers/devops/azure-devops-oke</li>
 </ul>